zhangyazhong/verdictdb/docs/how-to-add-driver.md

 #### 2.3.
 Override existing functions (only if necessary)

-Unfortunately, your database may not support full SQL syntax and thus, the default behavior defined in Verdict might not work with your database.
+Your database may not support full SQL syntax and thus, the default behavior defined in Verdict might not work with your database.
 In such cases, you may need to override necessary functions in the *Dbms* or *DbmsJDBC* classes.

 For example, the function, *public void insertEntry(TableUniqueName tableName, List\<Object\> values)*, inserts **values** into the table using the standard SQL INSERT statement: *INSERT INTO TABLE \<tableName\> WITH VALUES (...)*